NotDaniHere/NotDaniHere/README.md

 ### Hi there 👋
 I am DaniHere, and I currently am working on a project called OptiPvP.
 What is OptiPvP?
 Great question!
 OptiPvP is a Minecraft Client that I made over the summer of 2022 and still am working on it.
 (Check it out at https://github.com/NotDaniHere/OptiPvP) Main programming lanuguage: Java.
+🔭 I’m currently working on opvp-assistant (small python bot for my discord smp server) Learning Python, C++(arduino), Java (Spigot Plugins)

 <!--
 **NotDaniHere/NotDaniHere** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on opvp-assistant (small python bot for my discord smp server)
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...